vadagasy/waph-vadagasy/labs/lab1/README.md

 ![HTTP response in WireShark](image/http1.png)

 b.
 Data is processed using many network protocols by a command-line application named Client URL of Curl.
-Through the terminal, I have sent a post request to echo.php with CURL.
+Through the terminal, using Curl i have done a post request.

 curl -X POST localhost/echo.php -d "data=Srujana"

-Here the network packets were analyzed and the HTTP stream was captured.

 ![HTTP POST request using CURL](image/curl.png)